jsphpndr/covid-api-bahamas/README.md

 # COVID-19 API Bahamas

-This open-source project was created by [Joseph Pinder](https://josephpinder.com) as a read-only public API to make the Government of The Bahamas' COVID-19 reports availabale and accessible for data presentation, manipulation, and analysis.
+This open-source project was created by [Joseph Pinder](https://josephpinder.com) as a read-only public API to make the Government of The Bahamas' COVID-19 reports available and accessible for data manipulation, analysis and presentation.

 > co-authored by [Sowmya Thottambeti](https://www.linkedin.com/in/sowmyathottambeti/)

 # How To Contribute

 Since this is an open-source project, we are relying on the community's assistance.
-If you would like to contribute, continue reading the instrctions below.
+If you would like to contribute, continue reading the instructions below.

 ### Technology